mtholder/mtholder.github.io/_posts/2022-1-11-AwardNaming.md

   we should not assume much knowlege about the history of SSB or a very detailed knowlege of all of the people who have contributed to systematics.
-Systematics is one of the broadest discipline of biology; the winners of the award have had wide backgrounds not only from in biological disciplines (from speciation theory to phylogenetics to biogeography...), but also from math and computer science.
+Systematics is one of the broadest disciplines of biology; the winners of the award have had wide backgrounds not only from biological disciplines (from speciation theory to phylogenetics to biogeography...), but also from math and computer science.